Drake drops legal action against Universal Music and Spotify over Kendrick Lamar’s ‘Not Like Us’ - Music Business Worldwide

-Drake has officially withdrawn his legal petition against Universal Music Group and Spotify that accused the companies of a scheme to “artificially inflate” Kendrick Lamar’s diss track, Not Like Us.
+Drake has officially withdrawn his legal petition against Universal Music Group and Spotify, which accused the companies of a scheme to “artificially inflate” Kendrick Lamar’s diss track, Not Like Us.

 The withdrawal notice, filed on Tuesday (January 14) via Drake’s company Frozen Moments LLC, discontinues all legal proceedings without financial penalties for any parties involved.
 Drake’s legal team disclosed in the court filing that both sides met on Tuesday regarding the filing, with Spotify, which had previously opposed the petition, expressing no objection to the withdrawal, and Universal Music Group, which hadn’t filed an opposition, reserving its position.